 Pre-K Teacher: Job Description & Career Requirements

-Pre-Kindergarten (Pre-K) teachers instruct children under the age of five years old in public and private schools.
-Pre-K teachers use creative methods of learning, such as music, art and hands-on training to educate students and prepare them for kindergarten.
+Pre-kindergarten (Pre-K) teachers instruct children under the age of five in public and private schools.
+Pre-K teachers use creative methods of learning, such as music, art and hands-on training, to educate students and prepare them for kindergarten.
+Depending on the employer and state, education requirements range from a high school diploma to a bachelor's degree.
+In addition, a state license and Child Development Associate (CDA) credential are often required.

 Pre-K Teacher Job Description